 Care and supervision of the service animals and support animals are the sole responsibility of the person who benefits from the animal's use.
-The person is required to always maintain full control of the animal.
+The person is required to maintain full control of the animal at all times.
 The person is solely responsible for the cost of care, arrangements, and responsibilities for the well-being of the animal.
-The person is also responsible for any damages to University property caused by the service or support animal.
 The person is also responsible for ensuring the cleanup of the animal's waste and, when appropriate, must toilet the animal in areas designated by the University consistent with the reasonable capacity of the person.

 Owners are required to ensure that the animal is well cared for at all times.
-Any evidence of mistreatment, abuse, neglect, or leaving the assistance animal unattended for unreasonably long periods of time may result in immediate removal of the assistance animal and/or discipline for the responsible individual pursuant to University Policies and Standards of Student Conduct and/or any housing-related sanctions within the Office of Residence Life policies.
+Any evidence of mistreatment, abuse, neglect, or leaving the assistance animal unattended for unreasonably long periods of time may result in immediate removal of the assistance animal and/or discipline for the responsible individual pursuant to University Policies and Standards of Student Conduct and/or any housing-related sanctions within Office of Residence Life policies.
 Assistance animals may not be left overnight in University residence halls to be cared for by any individual other than the owner.
 If the owner is to be absent from their residence hall overnight or longer, the animal must accompany the owner.
-Owners may choose instead to lodge the animal with an offsite caregiver and any remuneration due to the caregiver is the owner's responsibility.
-The owner is not present during the day while attending classes or other activities.
+Owners may choose instead to lodge the animal with an offsite caregiver; any remuneration due the caregiver is the owner's responsibility.
+The owner is responsible for ensuring that the assistance animal is contained, as appropriate, when the owner is not present during the day while attending classes or other activities.

-Owners must comply with the same University rules regarding noise, safety, disruption, and cleanliness as people without disabilities.
+Owners must comply with the same University rules regarding noise, safety, disruption and cleanliness as people without disabilities.